 During the 1960’s the caretaker was allowed to live in School House and this continued until 1993.
 The County Council finally offered School House to the School and the Governors have converted the ground floor of the building to form a Library and a resources room.
 The upper floor is now used as meeting and storage rooms with kitchen and bathroom facilities.
 The school library still plays an important role in the local community, being the Polling Station when elections take place.

 Change has continued into the new millennium.
 Part of the School and School House are Grade II Listed Buildings so all change has been carefully designed to complement these historic roots.
 The current pupil and main entrance were built in 2002 allowing direct and safe access from the car park.
 In January 2008 the kitchen was refurbished to allow for hot meals once again.
-Although not cooked on the premises, they are made locally, delivered hot and served to the pupils, by our lunchtime supervisors.
-Most recently there has been lots of work to make the most of our wonderful grounds, with the conservation area, school vegetable patch and outdoor classroom being developed and the pool receiving a major makeover in 2013.
+Although not cooked on the premises, they are made locally, delivered hot and served to the pupils by our lunchtime supervisors.
+Much work has been done to make the most of our wonderful grounds, with the conservation area, school vegetable patch and outdoor classroom being developed and the pool receiving a major makeover.
+A major refurbishment project took place in 2019, with new ceilings and lighting, new kitchen units and complete re-fitting of the toilets being complemented by a smart coat of paint outside.